 A minority of children will have Fetal Alcohol Syndrome (FAS) or Partial Fetal Alcohol Syndrome (pFAS) which can be identified by abnormal facial features:

 - a smooth philtrum (no groove between the upper lip and nose)

 - short palpebral fissures (small eye openings)

-The facial development of the fetus occurs mainly between weeks 4 and 8.
+The facial development of the fetus occurs mainly between weeks 4 and 8 (often before a woman knows she is pregnant).
 The distinctive facial features of Fetal Alcohol Syndrome and Partial Fetal Alcohol Syndrome are included in the photos below.
 Photos have been reproduced with permission from Susan Astley, University of Washington

 For more information please go to the University of Washington FAS Diagnostic & Prevention Network website